goodlancer-org/valera/docs/odroid_wifi_connect.rst

 .. image:: images/Odroid_wifi_connect/Scheme.jpg

-1)Log into odroid
+Step 1.
+Log into odroid
 ~~~~~~~~~~~~~~~

 Now log into your odrdoid as a user, NOT as a guest

 .. image:: images/Odroid_wifi_connect/odroid_wifi_step1.jpg

-2)Open terminal
+Step 2.
+Open terminal
 ~~~~~~~~~~~~~~~~~~~

-Open terminal using combination of keys Ctrl+Alt+T. You may also make it full screen by pressing Alt+F10
+Open terminal using combination of keys ``Ctrl+Alt+T``.
+Use ``F10`` to make it full screen if needed.

 .. image:: images/Odroid_wifi_connect/odroid_wifi_step2.jpg

-3)Check linux version
+Step 3.
+Check linux version
 ~~~~~~~~~~~~~~~~~~~~~~

 Type ``lsb_release -a`` to check your linux version.
 It should be ubuntu 22.04

 .. image:: images/Odroid_wifi_connect/odroid_wifi_step3.jpg

-4)Check wifi status and interface
+Step 4.
+Check wifi status and interface
 ~~~~~~~~~~~~~~~~~~

 Now type ``nmcli dev status`` to check WiFi status, it should be disconnected.